MicrosoftDocs/bi-shared-docs/docs/analysis-services/tmdl/tmdl-overview.md

 Definitions include:

 - One file for model definition.
+- One file for *all* datasources in the model.
+- One file for *all* expressions in the model.
 - One file for *all* relationships in the model.
-- One file for *all* datasources in the model.
 - One file for *each* culture linguistic schema.
 - One file for *each* perspective.
 - One file for *each* role.
 - One file for *each* table.
 - All inner metadata properties of tables (Column, Hierarchies, Partitions,…) metadata lives in the parent table TMD file.

 ## TMDL language